 - pyoderma and pustules — a pus-filled spot, or several, appearing in a particular area of the dog

-The Pet MD Chlorhexidine Wipes are our favorite antibacterial dog wipes because they are a non-stinging topical treatment for skin infections, ringworm and hot spots.
-The formula has strong antifungal properties and will kills most types of yeast and bad bacteria found on dog skin.
+The Pet MD Chlorhexidine Wipes are our favorite antibacterial dog wipes because they are a non-stinging topical treatment for skin infections, ringworm, and hot spots.
+The formula has strong antifungal properties and will kill most types of yeast and bad bacteria found on dog skin.

 Because a dog’s skin is very sensitive, antiseptic wipes for dogs should never contain high doses of harsh ingredients commonly found in human antiseptic solutions.
 With dog cleaning wipes, antimicrobial properties should come from small doses of strong compounds such as chlorhexidine, ketoconazole in an alcohol-based solution.

-Too gentle antifungal wipes would simply smell nice but with lack efficiency and strength in getting rid of microbes, bacteria, yeast and parasites.
+Too gentle antifungal wipes would simply smell nice but lack efficiency and strength in getting rid of microbes, bacteria, yeast, and parasites.

 Grooming Wipes For Dogs